CP24: Chopper 24

 Since 2008, CP24 has leased a Bell 206L-4 Long Ranger (C-FCTV) news helicopter which can broadcast live at 1500 feet above land; nicknamed Chopper 24, which is supplied by its sister station, CTV Toronto and is painted with CTV's colouring and logo.

 Remote truck use

 CP24 operates a fleet of remote transmission trucks that use digital microwave and satellite uplink systems to do live news reports throughout the region.
 Known as "Breaking News Vehicles" the custom-built 2008 Chevrolet Suburbans were outfitted by Frontline Communications of Clearwater, Florida, USA.
-The vehicles use a red, white and black paint scheme with the channel's logo and the "Breaking News!" slogan also included in the design.
+The vehicles utilize a red, white and black paint scheme with the channel's logo and the "Breaking News!" slogan also included in the design.

 Beat the Traffic

 In 2009, CP24 became the first station in Canada to introduce a new Beat the Traffic system showing a three-dimensional animated map displaying traffic flow, roadwork, accidents and current highway travel times.